victorhcosta/task_manager_ex/README.md

 - [ ] Implement role-based access control (RBAC).

 #### Task Management
-- [ ] It should be able to create a new task.
+- [ x ] It should be able to create a new task.
 - [ ] It should be able to read details of a task.
 - [ ] It should be able to update an existing task.
 - [ ] It should be able to delete a task.